SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/index.md

 Checkout on a web page, and is thus intentionally left out of the scope of the SDK.

-See below for a sequence diagram of a payment made using the Mobile SDK.
-This is a high-level diagram.
-More detailed views highlighting platform differences will follow for each step.

 {% include iterator.html next_href="configuration"
                          next_title="Next: Configuration" %}